Writing a business plan will likely be one of the first things you'll think about if you're starting a new tourism business.

 Rather than working on a business plan just because you think you need one, your planning process will be more efficient and effective if you understand what a business plan is for and how you will make use of it for your business.

 Here are some tips and resources to help answer key questions about the what, why, and how of business plan writing.

-As explained in our analytics course (TA-C506), knowing your business - being clear about your business objectives - is critical to understanding what to measure and how to utilize data for your business.
+Being clear about your business objectives - is critical to understanding what to measure and how to utilize data for your business.

 Know Your Business